ymsc-strings/gauge-theory-workshop-sept-2021/_pages/abstracts.md

 ## Worldsheet Variables for Cluster Configuration Spaces and Hypersurface Arrangements by Peng Zhao

 We introduce worldsheet variables for a certain moduli space associated with a Dynkin diagram of finite type.
 The construction is based on gluing a pair of A-type quivers.
 We find new nonlinear factors that characterize such spaces as hypersurface arrangement complement.
 We study various topological properties using a finite-field method and propose conjectures about quasi-polynomial point count, dimensions of cohomology, and Euler characteristics for the $D_n$ space up to $n=10$.
 These new variables have applications for string integrals, cluster alphabets, etc.

+## Brane construction of the Bethe/gauge correspondence for superspin chains by Junya Yagi

+I will discuss a superalgebra generalization of the Bethe/gauge correspondence between 2d N=(2,2) quiver gauge theories and rational spin chains.
+I will give a derivation of the correspondence by mapping it to 4d Chern-Simons theory via string dualities.
+Based on joint work with Nafiz Ishtiaque, Seyed Faroogh Moosavian and Surya Raghavendran.